Conduction vs. Convection vs. Hybrid Explained 2026

 End195–210 °CComplete extraction

-Medium-fine grind – not too fine (clogs), not too coarse (uneven).
-Draw slowly and evenly, about 10–15 seconds per draw.
+Grind medium-fine – not too fine (clogs), not too coarse (uneven).
+Draw slowly and steadily, around 10–15 seconds per draw.

-Study: Pomahacova et al. (2009) showed that at the optimal vaporisation temperature, over 80 % of the cannabinoids end up in the vapor – regardless of the heating method, as long as the temperature is right (Inhalation Toxicology, 21(13)).
+Study: Pomahacova et al. (2009) demonstrated that at the optimal vaporisation temperature, over 80 % of cannabinoids end up in the vapour – regardless of the heating method, as long as the temperature is correct (Inhalation Toxicology, 21(13)).

 The most common problems are easy to avoid: